This profile is part of a paid investor education campaign.*

 Launching cryptocurrency mining

-The concept of cryptocurrency mining was one that appealed significantly to HashChain CEO Patrick Gray, and he applied his knowledge and computer science background to develop graphic processing units (GPU) dedicated to mining cryptocurrencies.
-He then joined ranks with High Standard Capital Corp, who helped put together a team aligned with his ideas for scaling cryptocurrency mining.
+The concept of cryptocurrency mining was one that appealed significantly to HashChain CEO Patrick Gray, who applied his knowledge and computer science background to develop graphic processing units (GPU) dedicated to mining cryptocurrencies.
+He then joined ranks with High Standard Capital Corp, who helped put together a team aligned with his ideas for rapidly scaling cryptocurrency mining.
 HashChain emerged from this union in August 2017.

 Following its inception, HashChain entered the cryptocurrency scene with the launch of their first data center in November 2017.
-This data center is located in Vancouver, Canada and includes the company’s first 100 rigs, using both GPUs and application-specific Integrated Circuits (ASICs) and serving as ‘proof of concept’ for HashChain’s approach.
+This data center is located in Vancouver, BC and includes the company’s first 100 Rigs, using both GPUs and application-specific Integrated Circuits (ASICs), and serving as ‘proof of concept’ for HashChain’s approach.
 In anticipation of this launch, the company was able to raise $4.4 million of funding.

 HashChain of the present

-HashChain’s first set of rigs is primarily mining for Dash coins and the company will be diversifying their portfolio in the future, incorporating rigs that will also mine for Ethereum, Bitcoin and more.
-HashChain plans to enable its data centers with the flexibility of switching between cryptocurrencies and narrowing their focus to the most profitable coins at any given time.
+HashChain’s first set of 100 Rigs in their Vancouver data center primarily mines Dash coins.
+The company also mines Bitcoin at a large scale with the 1,770 ASIC Rigs deployed in their Montana data center, bringing their wattage to 2.47 MW, and plan to diversify their portfolio in the future.
+HashChain plans to enable its data centers with the flexibility of switching between cryptocurrencies to focus on the most profitable coins at any given time.

-For the security and monitoring of its hardware, HashChain has also developed a proprietary technology that reviews the company’s rigs in various capacities.
+For the security and monitoring of its hardware, HashChain has also developed a proprietary technology that reviews the company’s Rigs from remote locations.
 This includes the monitoring of the IP, temperature, hashrate (the speed at which a transaction is discovered and its equation is solved), wattage, fans and memory, so as to ensure the machines are operating effectively.

 The company’s primary competitor in the cryptocurrency mining space is HIVE Blockchain Technologies (TSXV:HIVE), a company currently conducting a cryptocurrency mining project in Iceland and looking to expand its operations into Sweden.
 Unlike HashChain, HIVE is only using GPUs in its approach, and has focused its mining on Ethereum and E-derivatives.